aliciawarddev/CSS-Drawings/backlog.md

     - middle design
     - main design
 - COMPUTER
-    - Mouse
+    - Mouse - don't know how to solve
-    - Keyboard
+    - Keyboard - keys
-    - Add background
+    - Background: color but lighter and more muted, easy to view
-    - Add shadows on the bottom
+    - Add bottom shadows

 ## Drawings to Build